Penrhyn atoll: Demographics

-When Kotzebue visited Penrhyn, he found its people "so numerous, in proportion to the island, that I cannot, even now, think how so many can find subsistence".
-This was formerly one of the most densely inhabited atolls in Polynesia, with an estimated pre-European population of 2,000.
+Penrhyn was formerly one of the most densely inhabited atolls in Polynesia, with an estimated pre-European population of 2,000.
 Depopulation by slavers reduced this to just 88 people, and its population on annexation by New Zealand was just 420.

 Villages

 All of the habitable islets were previously occupied, with Moananui home to two rival settlements.
 Following the arrival of the missionaries, the population concentrated around the churches in four villages.
 Two of these villages were subsequently abandoned due to depopulation by slavers.

-Today Penrhyn Atoll has two villages.
-The main village of Omoka, seat of Penrhyn Island Council, is on Moananui Islet, on the western rim of the atoll, north of the airport.
+Today, Penrhyn Atoll has two villages.
+The main village of Omoka, the seat of Penrhyn Island Council, is on Moananui Islet, on the western rim of the atoll, north of the airport.
 The village of Te Tautua is on Pokerekere Islet (also known as Pokerere or Tautua), on the eastern rim.

-The inhabitants of the island are Christian, with 92% of the population belonging to the Cook Islands Christian Church while the remaining 8% adhere to the Roman Catholic Church.
+The inhabitants of the island are Christians, with 92% of the population belonging to the Cook Islands Christian Church, while the remaining 8% adhere to the Roman Catholic Church.

 Economy and resources

-The World War II airstrip is still used today as Tongareva Airport, with its initial 3000 meter runway reduced to 1700 meters.
-Weekly flights to the atoll by Air Rarotonga are subject to frequent cancellation due to lack of passengers or lack of fuel on Penrhyn for the return flight.
+The World War II airstrip is still used today as Tongareva Airport, with its initial 3,000-meter runway reduced to 1,700 meters.
+Weekly flights to the atoll by Air Rarotonga are subject to frequent cancellations due to a lack of passengers or lack of fuel on Penrhyn for the return flight.

 A large passage in the lagoon allows inter-island ships to enter the lagoon, and the island has become popular as a stopover for yachts crossing the Pacific from Panama to New Zealand.
 The inter-island Taio Shipping company visits the island approximately every three months.

-The locally produced Rito hats are woven from fibre from young coconut leaves which are stripped, boiled and dried resulting in a fine white leaf.
-Called rito weaving, the traditional items woven are Sunday church fans, small baskets and hats, the hats originally being a copy of the ones the sailors wore.
-Weaving is now the major economic activity in both villages, with special designs being passed down through the families; both traditional and artificial dyes may be used.
+The locally produced Rito hats are woven from fibre from young coconut leaves, which are stripped, boiled and dried, resulting in a fine white leaf.
+Called rito weaving, the traditional items woven are Sunday church fans, small baskets and hats, the hats originally being copies of the ones the sailors wore.
+Weaving is an economic activity in both villages; both traditional and artificial dyes may be used.

 Black pearl farming

 Black pearl farming, together with mother of pearl, was previously the only significant economic activity on the island.
-Pearl farming began in 1997–1998, but in 2000 algal blooms spread around the lagoon and a virus killed the pearl oysters.
-The stocks never recovered and the final harvest was in 2003, resulting in significant loss of equipment, outlay and resources.
+Pearl farming began in 1997–1998.
+In 2000, algal blooms spread around the lagoon, and a virus killed the pearl oysters.
+The stocks never recovered, and the final harvest was in 2003, resulting in significant losses of equipment, outlay and resources.